Close Menu

 If a lost check hasn’t been found after the initial stop payment period, renew the order before expiration.
 Renewal typically involves contacting the bank again, confirming the original check details, and sometimes paying an additional fee.
 Setting a reminder a week or two before expiration helps avoid lapses in coverage.

-When renewing, request written confirmation of the extended stop payment and keep a copy of that confirmation.
-If the check is later shown, having a clear record showing that the stop payment was always paid will help you resolve any dispute with the bank.
+When renewing, request written confirmation of the extended stop payment and keep a copy.
+If the check is later presented, having a clear record showing that the stop payment was honored will help you resolve any dispute with the bank.

 Banking Tips Finance Tips Money Management Money Matters